Bitcoin price briefly drops below $60,000 as strong dollar weighs on crypto

 Recent advances in regulation of cryptocurrencies in the two biggest economies in the world may also be weighing on the market, analysts said.

-President Biden signed a $1 trillion infrastructure bill into law on Monday.
-The bill includes a section on digital assets, adding similar tax-reporting rules as those for traditional securities like stocks and bonds.
+President Biden signed a $1 trillion infrastructure bill Monday.
+The bill includes a section on digital assets, adding similar tax-reporting rules as those for traditional securities such as stocks and bonds.

 “We’ve been surprised by the pace of development in the U.S.," said Ms. Reyes.
 “It would be unfortunate if it stifled innovation too much."